 \section{Introduction}

 The study of dynamics of rational maps $f:\hat\C \longrightarrow \hat\C$ has been a central topic in mathematics.
-The space $\Rat_d(\C)$ of degree $d$ rational maps is not compact, so it is interesting and useful to understand the dynamics as the rational maps degenerate.
+The space $\Rat_d(\C)$ of degree $d$ rational maps is not compact, so it is interesting and useful to understand the dynamics as rational maps degenerate.
 Let $f_n \to \infty$ in $\Rat_d(\C)$.
-In the prequel \cite{L19}, we started the investigation of degenerating rational maps using the barycentric method.
-In particular, we constructed a limiting branched coverings on $\R$-trees.
-The construction is done in $2$ steps (see Section \ref{LimitingMapViaBarycentricExt} and Section \ref{UltralimitAC}): \begin{enumerate} \item Using the barycentric extension, we first extend the rational map $f_n$ to $\E f_n : \Hyp^3 \longrightarrow \Hyp^3$. \item By choosing an appropriate rescalings
+In \cite{L19}, we started the investigation of degenerating rational maps using the barycentric method.
+In particular, we constructed a limiting branched covering on $\R$-trees.
+The construction is done in $2$ steps (see \S \ref{LimitingMapViaBarycentricExt} and \S \ref{UltralimitAC}): \begin{enumerate} \item Using the barycentric extension, we first extend the rational map $f_n$ to $\E f_n : \Hyp^3 \longrightarrow \Hyp^3$. \item By choosing an appropriate rescalings

 we get a limiting map on the ultralimit ${^r\Hyp^3}$ (also known as the {\em asymptotic cone}) of pointed metric spaces $(\Hyp^3, \bm 0, d_{\Hyp^3}/r_n)$

 \end{enumerate}